-Speaking for myself, I am grateful for Beth’s biblical statement on sexuality, and I pray she will be encouraged in the future to take as strong and passionate a stand against the pernicious sin of homosexuality as she has taken on sins like racism and sexual abuse.
+Speaking for myself, I am grateful for Beth’s biblical statement on sexuality, but I pray she will be encouraged in the future to take as strong and passionate a stand against the pernicious sin of homosexuality as she has taken on sins like racism and sexual abuse.
 It has always and only been our desire to see her rightly and unashamedly proclaim the whole counsel of God to her followers.
-We pray she will grow to do so more and more.
+We pray she will do so.

 There remain questions and important issues surrounding the sin of homosexuality that must be addressed.
 This article will be updated with future developments.